Apply for CDBG Funding

 - Improve sustainability- improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low/moderate income or by removing or eliminating slums or blighted areas through multiple activities or services that sustain communities or neighborhoods.

-All recipients of CDBG funding will require a free Duns numbers from Dun & Bradstreet Corporation.
-This is a unique nine digit identification number for each physical location of your business.
+All recipients of CDBG funding will require free Duns numbers from Dun & Bradstreet Corporation.
+This is a unique nine-digit identification number for each physical location of your business.
 Getting a number can take up to three business days after you apply, and the application can be found on Dun & Bradstreet website.
 A step-by-step guide can be viewed here.
 You will need the following information to apply: